KseniaKrasotina/JB-temp/Test_documentation.md

 - Basic functionality works as expected (IDE, simple redo/undo scenarios)
 - Tools and test data are prepared
 - QA Engineers have enough knowledge of a product feature and skills
-- Define non-technical criteria for the deployment
+- Defined non-technical criteria for the deployment

 ### Exit criteria
 - All defined Test Cases are executed